Some links on this site are affiliate links and I may earn a small commission to keep this site running at no cost to you.

 Step 3.
 Add your embellishments to your garden

 This is the fun part!
-Lay out your rocks, pebbles, flowers, and other decorations the way you want them.
+Here’s where kids get to let their imagination and creativity run wild.
+Have them lay out their rocks, pebbles, flowers, and other decorations the way they want them.
 My daughter had this narrative of a fairy princess living in a castle made of flowers so we surrounded our fairy princess with lots of flowers, pink of course!

-Once you have your fairy garden set up, it’s time to play.
+Once you have your fairy garden set up, it’s time to start role playing!

-Here are some role play scenarios you can use with your kids to help them develop their social and emotional skills while playing with their fairy garden:
+Here are some role play scenarios you can use to practice social skills with your fairy garden:

 1. You try to help a friend who is sad and she yells at you.

 2. Your friend said something mean to you and now you are upset